bofeng/hexo-blog/source/_posts/Fix-mongodb-libcrypto-error-on-ubuntu-22-04.md

 	libbd_crypto.so.2 (libc6,x86-64) => /lib/x86_64-linux-gnu/libbd_crypto.so.2
 ```

-From the above you can see the openssl version is 3, and libcrypto.so.1.1 is missing
+From the above you can see the openssl version is 3, and libcrypto.so.1.1 is missing.